-7.4.1.5 Marine Benthic Conditions
+8.6.2 Marine Benthic Conditions

-No photographs of the ocean floor were collected immediately before, during, or after the maintenance efforts #1 or #2 due to poor visibility.
-Photographs collecting during the planning phase of the project are presented below (Figure 7-17-Figure 7-23), as indicative of general conditions within the cove.
+Photographs collecting during the planning phase of the project are presented below (Figure 8-33to Figure 8-38), as indicative of general conditions within the cove.
 The cove has a restored nearshore sand field between the western rocky headland and the eastern seawalls.
 Outside of the cove a fossil carbonate pavement is emergent and covered with turf algae.
 The pavement is the dominant bottom type seaward of the cove, with a sand-filled channel extending from the nearshore sand fields to the reef crest.
 There are no live corals in the area near the cove.